Chief Executive Officer, Chairman, and Co-Founder

 As President and Co-Founder of EnerNOC, David has guided the company's execution since its inception in 2001.
 With a primary focus on market development, inclusive of regulatory and government affairs, utility solutions, and international development, David has taken an active role in helping to shape domestic and international demand-side markets.
 David has pioneered efforts to make customer participation in these markets more effective through improved market rules and technologies.
 He regularly represents EnerNOC at public utility commissions and the Federal Energy Regulatory Commission, among other forums.

 Prior to EnerNOC, David worked at Beacon Power Corporation (NASDAQ: BCON), a developer of flywheel-based energy storage solutions for grid-scale frequency regulation services and other applications.
 David also held positions at Winslow Management Company, an environmentally-focused investment management firm, and SolarBank, an innovative global capital fund for solar energy systems.

 David is a member of the World Resources Institute's Global Advisory Council and serves on the board of Duke University's Nicholas School of the Environment.
-He holds a Bachelor of Arts with High Honors from Wesleyan University, a Master of Environmental Management from Duke University, and a Master of Business Administration from the Tuck School of Business at Dartmouth.
+He holds a BA with High Honors from Wesleyan University, a Master of Environmental Management degree from Duke University, and an MBA from the Tuck School of Business at Dartmouth.

 Chief Financial Officer